-Vacant Special Education Assistant positions shall be posted on all bulletin boards within the community schools for a minimum of five (5) working days.
+Vacant Education Assistant positions shall be posted on all bulletin boards within the community schools for a minimum of five (5) working days.
 Such notice shall contain the following information for each of the positions:

-required knowledge and education, special abilities and skills.
+- required knowledge and education, special abilities and skills.

-Appointments shall be made, taking into consideration required qualifications, appropriateness and ability as well as the seniority of the applicant.
+Appointments shall be made, taking into consideration required qualifications, seniority and relevant experience of the applicant.

-Copies of all school postings shall be forwarded to the Secretary of the Union.
+Copies of all school postings shall be forwarded to the President of the Union.

-11.05 SEA's Student is Absent
+11.05 EA's Student is Absent

-When the student to whom the employee is assigned is absent the employee shall be offered such temporary SEA work or other duties assigned in accordance with their qualifications, appropriateness and seniority.
+When the student to whom the employee is assigned is absent the employee shall be offered such temporary EA work or other duties assigned in accordance with their qualifications, appropriateness and seniority.